I come by my down-to-earth perspective honestly.

 Rural people like you and me have tried using frameworks from government agencies and other organizations, but they don’t solve the real problems.
 Those formulas are focused on building more committees or they’re just too rigid and old fashioned to address the changing realities.

-You’ve probably been through too many strategic planning sessions with sticky notes and voting on issues, where you felt like every minute of it was a waste of time.
+You’ve probably been through too many strategic planning sessions where you felt like every minute of it was a waste of time.
 You’ve probably put hours of work into a great plan, just to see it put on the shelf to collect dust.

 The Idea Friendly solution